About Managing FTD from the Inside Interface

 - Configures the inside interface to receive MGMT traffic (HTTPS).

-- Allows the address of the SDC to reach the inside interface of the FTD.
+- Allows the address of the SDC or cloud connector to reach the inside interface of the FTD.

 - Review Connect Cisco Defense Orchestrator to Your Managed Devices.